 Ashley also encouraged other women not to be scared of speaking out against people who criticize their appearance.
 “Speak up anyway,” she said, as she pointed out that the sling and arrows would come, “but your voice and the body from which it comes is beautiful, courageous, powerful, and necessary.”

 So What is Wrong with Ashley Judd’s Face?

-In her Facebook response to the nasty Twitter comments about her facial appearance, Ashley Judd explained that the puffiness of her face was as a result of the Botox (Onabotulinum toxin A) medications she takes to help with her siege migraines.
+In her Facebook response to the nasty Twitter comments about her facial appearance, Ashley Judd explained that the puffiness of her face was a result of the Botox (Onabotulinum toxin A) medications she takes to help with her siege migraines.
 According to her, in the course of receiving treatment, her neurologist pain specialist banned her from engaging in anything but mild walking exercise.